 Approach to valuation These assets form part of the rolling five year cycle of valuations but are not in the current year population to receive a specific valuation.
 The Council's valuer applies additional obsolescence and an uplift for movement in the Buildings Cost Information Service (BCIS) index to these assets, to arrive at an estimated, market driven change in the valuation based on building costs.
 Note that the indexation applied to assets excludes land, as the Council does not believe it appropriate to apply an index to the value of land.
 Nature of uncertainty A market based index is applied to achieve an overall movement in the asset value as a desktop exercise.
 Based on market movements in building costs, and therefore the index, and individual specific valuations of properties in this population, the 31 March 2023 Statement of Accounts may result in a change in the valuation recorded for these properties at that point.
-Note that the properties in this population are reviewed, and where specific valuation events occur, then they are included in the in year rolling programme of valuations and excluded from this approach.
-This helps to reduce the estimation uncertainty included in this approach.
 Amount recorded in the financial statements at 31 March 2022 £1,057.1m Sensitivity Indexation is applied to these assets, as a proxy for the changes in likely building costs to replace them.
 As such, any indexation applied to the value of the assets will change them, during the year to 31 March 2023.
 The overall movement from 31 March 2021 to the Balance Sheet date equates to a net increase of 4.9%.
 If the same movement is applied to these assets in the year to 31 March 2023, the value would increase by £51.8m.
 With inflation increasing in the short term it is very likely that building costs will increase above this rate in 2022/23.
 As a proxy for overall market rises in costs, the ONS published CPI for the 12 months to March 2022 is 7.0%.
 If 7.0% is applied as the index for the year to 31 March 2023, then these asset values will increase by £74.0m.